ooonush/com.alven.fishnet.session-management/README.md

 This may seem complicated and confusing, so I recommend not using callbacks from the `ServerManager` and `ClientManager` to get `SessionPlayer`.
 It is better to use `ClientSessionManager` and `ServerSessionManager`.

-## SessionPlayer's ownership of NetworkObjects.
+## SessionPlayer's ownership of NetworkObjects

 Just like `NetworkConnection`, `SessionPlayer` can own NetworkObjects.
 Objects owned by the player become the property of the server when temporarily disconnected.